Working Together to Create the 2026–2029 CLBC Strategic Plan

 The Fraser Valley

-Surrey: February 10 and 24 (In-person) – Hosted by Self Advocates of Semiahmoo, for self advocates and people eligible for CLBC support.
-At UNITI–Semiahmoo House Society.
+Surrey: February 10 and 24 (In-person) – Hosted by Self Advocates of Semiahmoo, at UNITI–Semiahmoo House Society.

 Upper Fraser Region: February 24, 7 to 8:30 p.m.
-PST (Online) – Hosted by Upper Fraser Community Council, for family members.
-Via Zoom.
+PST (Online) – Hosted by Upper Fraser Community Council, via Zoom.

 The Interior and Kootenays